MartinIngesen/MSOLSpray/README.md

                         A file to output valid results to (default: valid_creds.txt).
   -x PROXY, --proxy PROXY
                         Use proxy on requests (e.g. http://127.0.0.1:8080)
   --url URL             A comma-separated list of URL(s) to spray against (default: https://login.microsoft.com).
-Potentially useful if pointing at an
+Potentially useful if pointing at an API
-                        API Gateway URL generated with something like FireProx to randomize the IP address you are authenticating from.
+                        Gateway URL generated with something like FireProx to randomize the IP address you are authenticating from.
   -f, --force           Forces the spray to continue and not stop when multiple account lockouts are detected.
+  --force-first         Like --force but only for first iteration.
+Use it with '-a 2' for otimization.
   --shuffle             Shuffle user list.
   -a {0,1,2}, --auto-remove {0,1,2}
-                        Auto remove accounts from next iterations (0: valid credentials (default), 1: previous + nonexistent/disabled, 2: previous +
+                        Auto remove accounts from next iterations (0: valid credentials (default), 1: previous + nonexistent/disabled, 2: previous + locked).
-                        locked).
   --notify NOTIFY       Slack webhook for sending notifications about results (default: None).
   --notify-actions NOTIFY_ACTIONS
                         Slack webhook for sending notifications about needed actions (default: same as --notify).
+  --notify-each         If set in conjunction with --notify WEBHOOK, it will notify each valid creds besides final summary.
   -s SLEEP, --sleep SLEEP
                         Sleep this many seconds between tries (default: 0).
   --pause PAUSE         Pause (in minutes) between each iteration (default: 15).